 How to identify dryness in a FLF:

 - Check the above tips on under watered FLFs.
-Dryness is similar to under watering, so make sure your Fiddle is getting enough water first!
+Dryness symptoms are similar to under watering, so make sure your Fiddle is getting enough water first!

 - Are the leaves turning brown from the outer edges, or crumpling?
 Dryness will start at the edges of the leaves and may also cause leaves to start to fold.